corrados/edrumulus/algorithm/README.md

 is done on a per-sample bases (i.e. not based on blocks like on a regular audio interface on a PC), this delay is negligible.

 The delay introduced by the trigger detection algorithms is more critical.
-E.g. if we filter the digital signal with a FIR filter, this filter will introduce a delay of half the length of the impulse response used by the FIR filter.
-So we are restricted in the length of the impulse response to keep the delay low.
+E.g., if we filter the digital signal with a FIR filter, this filter will introduce a delay of half the length of the impulse response used by the FIR filter.
+As a result, we are restricted in the length of the impulse response to keep the delay low.
 The same thing applies to, e.g., moving average filters or scan times.
 All this introduces delay which we want to minimize to get to our goal in the project specifications.

 The transmission delay of the MIDI signal depends on the channel.
 If we use the serial communication channel over USB to transmit the MIDI signal, the delay should be negligible.
-But if we, e.g., use the bluetooth of an ESP32 to transmit the MIDI signal, significant delay (about 10 ms) is introduced by this.
+But if we, e.g., use the bluetooth of an ESP32 to transmit the MIDI signal, significant delay is introduced by this (about 10 ms).

 The synthesis and digital-to-analog conversion of the drum audio signal shall not be covered by this project (at least not right now).
 So, we can ignore this part for now.

 ## Comparison of e-drum module latencies